pkfamily/pkfamily.github.io/_posts/2025-01-25-Teen Titans.md

 There's actually even a secret third version of the intro that is played in S02E011 [Fractured](https://teentitans.fandom.com/wiki/Fractured).
 Puffy AmiYumi's producer Toshiro Kai sings this version which is also known as [Larry's Version](https://www.youtube.com/watch?v=Z3xzBmVRZDc&ab_channel=TeenTitansClips)!

+### Possible the Best Teen Titan Episode Ever

+[Season 4 Ep 1: Episode 257-494](https://teentitans.fandom.com/wiki/Episode_257-494).
+Do you want cultural references?
+Well look no further.
+This episode is literally packed with them.
+Star Wars, Highlander, Terminator, references.
+Also has an live action scene.
+An ultra widescreen scene.

 ### Notable Voice Actors

 I was watching the S02E04 Episode [Only Human](https://teentitans.fandom.com/wiki/Only_Human) and after the main villain of the episode, Atlas, spoke, I knew I heard his voice before.
 After some minor digging, I found that the voice actor for Atlas is [Keith David](https://www.imdb.com/name/nm0202966/).
 Probably best known for his work on the 1982 horror classic, The Thing.

 Next on the list we have S02E07 [Transformation](https://teentitans.fandom.com/wiki/Transformation) where the main narrator is [Tony Jay](https://en.wikipedia.org/wiki/Tony_Jay).
 His distinctive baritone voice can be recognized as the Elder God in the Legacy of Kain Video Game Series.

+Does anyone remember Milton from Office Space (1999) or Gordon from Dodgeball (2004) played by Stephen Root?
+Well, he guest stars in [Season 4 Ep 6: Troq](https://teentitans.fandom.com/wiki/Troq) as Val-Yor, the racist superhero.

 <script src="https://giscus.app/client.js"
         data-repo="pkfamily/pkfamily.github.io"